rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: Maybe we shoudl have asInt64 as a spcific thing.

-MM: now htat I see tha the number was a parameter, I have no objection.
+MM: Now htat I see tha the number was a parameter, I have no objection.

-DE: this is identical to the Integer 64 proposal but ther'es no implicit conversion.
+DE: This is identical to the Integer 64 proposal but ther'es no implicit conversion.
 This is because there is no type that subsume the other.
 Also, if you have a bare 1, it has to stay a number for Web compatibilility.
 Therefore we require an explicit cast such as callign teh number constructor.

 DE: If you do `+ iinteger` the current proposal would throw (?)